Effective questioning skills are critically important in the sales process and one every salesperson must master.

 Ask Impact questions

 Knowing what a buyer’s needs are is not enough to motivate them to buy because there is no tension.
 There has to be tension in order for them to take any kind of action.
-If there is no impact or consequences of taking away a problem or realizing an opportunity, they will remain in their comfort zone and not buy from anyone.
+If there is no impact or consequence of taking away a problem or realizing an opportunity, they will remain in their comfort zone and not buy from anyone.
 They won’t see a reason to.
 To create that tension you need to ask the following question.

 “What would be the impact if you don’t (resolve this problem or realize this opportunity)?”